-Many teens worry about what their families will say when they find out that they are pregnant.
+Many teens worry about what their families will say when they find out that

 So they avoid telling their parents or someone else who might be able to help them find support.
 This delays their prenatal care, making the pregnancy even more risky for themselves and their baby.

 There are many programs in place to help teen parents learn parenting skills, complete their education, particularly high school, and find meaningful employment or further training and education with the idea of obtaining a better job.
 The truth is a teen parent will need more support and perhaps time to complete these tasks.
 Having good childcare that empowers the teen parent rather than forces the teen to abdicate to the paid care provider is a must.

 There is also the worry that after one pregnancy, another may follow.
 Discussing teen pregnancy can be really important, particularly in terms of subsequent pregnancies.
 That said, being open and accepting of teens who talk to you in the most important thing you can do.